-While many people refer to ultraviolet radiation as UV light, the term technically is incorrect because you cannot see UV rays.
+While many people refer to ultraviolet radiation as "UV light," this term technically is incorrect because you cannot see UV rays.
+Ultraviolet radiation is invisible.

-The three categories of invisible high-energy UV rays are:
+There are three categories of UV radiation:

-But this also means depletion of the ozone layer potentially could allow high-energy UVC rays to reach the earth's surface and cause serious UV-related health problems.
+But this also means depletion of the ozone layer potentially could allow high-energy UVC rays to reach the Earth's surface and cause serious UV-related health problems.

 In low doses, UVB radiation stimulates the production of melanin (a skin pigment), causing the skin to darken, creating a suntan.